MartijnBruzzese/ModelHaven-Studio/UCSF Whitepaper.md

 © 2025 Martijn Bruzzese / HavenSmith.

 This work is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).
 You may share and adapt this material for non-commercial purposes, provided appropriate credit is given to the author.
+For permissions beyond the scope of this license, please contact the author.